-The use, possession, and/or transportation of:
+- the use, possession, and/or transportation of:

 - fireworks;

 - a paintball, air soft, and/or BB gun;

 - explosives;

-- any item designed and/or used in such a way to threaten, inflict bodily harm, and/or physical damage
+• any item designed and/or used in such a way to threaten, inflict bodily harm, and/or physical damage;

-- The unlawful or unauthorized use, possession, or transportation of (i) a firearm and/or (ii) firearm ammunition.
+• the unlawful or unauthorized use, possession, or transportation of (i) a firearm and/or (ii) firearm ammunition.

-A copy of the University's rules regarding use, possession, and transportation of firearms on campus can be found at:
+A copy of the University's rules regarding use, possession, and transportation of firearms on campus can be found online at the University's Policies, Procedures, Standards and Guidelines webpage.